tupacthakur/Stock-Portfolio-Management-System/README.md

 A Stock Portfolio Management application made using netbeans GUI builder, java and JDBC.

-It enables users to buy, sell stocks and view their Portfolio.
+It enables users to buy, sell stocks and view their portfolio.